-- and Figure 3.
-They give a first impression on the spread of projected changes between the members of the SMILEs and on the differences in the mean changes between models.
-We test the similarity of means between all models with a two-sample t-test ( $\alpha$ =0.05) and the similarity of spreads with a Brown-Forsythe Test (BF test with $\alpha$ =0.05) on equal variances.
-The BF test does not show significant differences in variance for both temperature and precipitation in winter and summer for all model combinations.
-The spread of signals between members of one SMILE can be solely attributed to the internal variability of the respective model. - In summer in ME, all models show decreasing precipitation; between -3 % and -16 % for RACMO, and -14 % to -35 % for CRCM and CCLM (Figure 2).
-Increases in summer temperature between 3 °C and 5 °C are projected by RACMO and CCLM, while CRCM shows much higher changes between 5 °C and more than 6 °C. Thus, RACMO and CCLM show similar changes in temperature (although statistically different in their means), while CCLM and CRCM show similar changes in precipitation.
-The spread of changes for both temperature and precipitation of RACMO and CRCM are similar, both in terms of standard deviation and total - 170 range, while CCLM shows higher standard deviation and total range (Table 3).
-Similar results as discussed here for Mid-Europe (mean changes and spread) are found for France and the Alps (not shown), with the largest decrease in summer precipitation over France and the strongest warming over the Alps.
-The British Isles region shows less pronounced changes for both temperature and precipitation (although consistent in sign).
-CRCM shows closer similarity of precipitation decreases to RACMO in BI rather than to CCLM, as it is the case for the other three regions ME, FR and AL. - In winter, all models project increasing precipitation (1-32 %) and temperature increases between 1.4 °C and 5 °C by the end of the 21st century (Figure 3).
-RACMO and CRCM show similar standard deviation and range of temperature and precipitation changes again, together with similar mean changes as well (significant for temperature, but not for precipitation).
+-35% for CRCM and CCLM (Fig. 2).
+Increases in summer temperature between 3 and 5 °C are projected by RACMO and CCLM, while CRCM shows much higher changes between 5 °C and more than 6 °C. Thus, RACMO and CCLM show similar changes in temperature (although statistically different in their means), while CCLM and CRCM show similar changes in precipitation.
+The spread of changes for both temperature and precipitation of RACMO and CRCM are similar, both in terms of standard deviation and total range, while CCLM shows a higher standard deviation and total range (Table 3).
+Similar results as discussed here for mid-Europe (mean changes and spread) are found for France and the Alps (not shown), with the largest decrease in summer precipitation over France and the strongest warming over the Alps.
+The British Isles region shows less pronounced changes for both temperature and precipitation (although they are consistent in sign).
+CRCM shows a closer similarity of precipitation decreases to RACMO in BI rather than to CCLM, as is the case for the other three regions ME, FR and AL.

+In winter, all models project increasing precipitation (1 % - 32 %) and temperature increases between 1.4 and 5 °C by the end of the 21st century (Fig. 3).
+RACMO and CRCM show a similar standard deviation and range of temperature and precipitation changes again, together with similar mean changes as well (significant for temperature but not for precipitation).
 CCLM shows distinctly smaller changes in combination with a smaller spread of changes (Table 3).
-Similar results also appear for FR, AL, and BI, although some members of CCLM and CRCM also project a slight decrease in precipitation in these regions.
+Similar results also appear for FR, AL and BI, although some members of CCLM and CRCM also project a slight decrease in precipitation in these regions.

-180 3.3 Evaluation against E-OBS
+3.3 Evaluation against E-OBS